Quietscher/fusen/README.md

 Click on "Load unpacked" and select the extracted fusen folder.<br>
 Done! 🎉

-## Contribution

-Have a look at the issues or open a new one with your ideas :)<br>
-Then fork the repository and create a pull request.<br>
-When committing on your branch or creating a pull request to the project always use [gitmojis](https://gitmoji.dev/) to describe your commits.<br>
-I recommend using the command line tool [gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) to add the gitmojis to your commits.

 ## Keyboard shortcuts

 | Shortcut | Action |